 The easiest way to create your own cryptocurrency is to create what is known as a ‘bitcoin fork’.
 In a nutshell, this involves downloading the open-source code that is used by bitcoin to use as the basis for your new currency.

 Since many of the other altcoins are open source, you can use one of these as the basis for your currency should one be more suitable than the rest.
 One such example is ethereum, which you can find more details about by clicking this link.

-Download the open source code and then modify it to add any new features you desire.
+Download the open-source code and then modify it to add any new features you desire.
 Then launch it under the name of your new currency.
-Keep in mind that the it will initially be exactly the same as the source currency unless you modify it.
+Keep in mind that it will initially be exactly the same as the source currency unless you modify it.
 Even if you don’t, they will begin to diverge the moment you start to develop it.

 The huge benefit to this method is the amount of time and money individuals and companies can save.
-For those developers who have identified a unique feature that will set their currency apart from the rest, they only need to have their team create the code for this specific portion rather than coding the whole currency from scratch.
+Those developers who have identified a unique feature that will set their currency apart from the rest only need to have their team create the code for this specific portion rather than coding the whole currency from scratch.